Snowflake-Labs/sfquickstarts/README.md

 ## Run locally

   1. Fork this repository to your personal github account (top right of webpage, `fork` button)
-  2. Clone your new fork `git clone git@github.com:<YOUR-USERNAME>/sfguides.git sfguides`
+  2. Clone your new fork `git clone git@github.com:<YOUR-USERNAME>/sfquickstarts.git sfquickstarts`
-  3. Navigate to the site directory `cd sfguides/site`
+  3. Navigate to the site directory `cd sfquickstarts/site`
   4. Install node dependencies `npm install`
   5. Run the site `npm run serve`

 Congratulations!
-You now have the Snowflake Guides landing page running.
+You now have the Snowflake Quickstarts landing page running.

 ##### Common environment errors:
 1. You get a `claat not found` error